AnoopKunju/RatingPredictor/README.md

 # HeartDiseasePrediction
 Steps To run the app locally
-1. copy the directory as it is
+1. copy the clone of the repository
-2. installl all dependency in requiremnet.txt
+2. Unzip it into a folder
+3. using pip install the dependecies in requirement.txt
+4. open a terminal in the same path
-2. run app.py
+5. run app.py